 In addition to the Bonds, LES maintains a commercial paper program.
 The payment of the Commercial Paper Notes is subordinate to the payment of the principal of, and interest on, the outstanding Bonds.
-After the issuance of the 2013 Bonds and the application of a portion of the proceeds thereof to pay \$24,000,000 principal amount of the outstanding Commercial Paper Notes, there will be \$64,500,000 in aggregate principal amount of variable rate Commercial Paper Notes outstanding.
+LES has \$95,500,000 in Commercial Paper Notes outstanding as of the date hereof.

 LES is presently authorized to issue up to \$150,000,000 aggregate principal amount in Commercial Paper Notes.
 In addition, LES has entered into a Revolving Credit Agreement dated as of August 1, 2012 with The Bank of Tokyo-Mitsubishi UFJ, Ltd. ("BTMU"), acting through its New York branch (the "Revolving Credit Agreement").
-The Revolving Credit Agreement terminates on August 28, 2015, unless earlier terminated in accordance with its terms.
-The Revolving Credit Agreement obligates BTMU to fund advances to LES in accordance with the terms of the Revolving Credit Agreement in an aggregate amount not to exceed \$150,000,000.
+The BTMU Revolving Credit Agreement terminates on August 28, 2015, unless earlier terminated in accordance with its terms.
+The BTMU Revolving Credit Agreement obligates BTMU to fund advances to LES in accordance with the terms of the BTMU Revolving Credit Agreement in an aggregate amount not to exceed \$150,000,000.
 Such advances, if requested and made, are available solely for the purpose of paying maturing principal of the Commercial Paper Notes.
-LES' obligation to repay such advances and the interest thereon is subordinate to the payment of the principal of, and interest on, the outstanding Bonds.
-As of the date hereof, there are no advances outstanding under the Revolving Credit Agreement.
+LES' obligation to repay such advances and the interest thereon is subordinate to the payment of the principal of, and interest on, the Outstanding Bonds.
+As of the date hereof, there are no advances outstanding under the BTMU Revolving Credit Agreement.